 6/4/2019 Great Coum

-The reasoning was the forecast showed lots of cloudcover encroaching from the east and extending to the mid part of the Dales (the photo's above suggested it didn't come in as far as predicted).
+The reasoning was the forecast showed lots of cloudcover encroaching from the east and extending to the mid part of the Dales (later photo's suggested it didn't come in as far as predicted).
 Great Coum is a bit of a flog up, but we made it .... it's a big steep bowl, flexiible re wind direction and it looked the best place in light wind.
 It was light!
 It was the possibility of cloud cover that put us off Cow Close - pity in retrospect.

 Still .... we were slap-bang in the middle of a 5 Rasp area and with an increasingly good sky and a 5000' base.
 As sort of predicted it started to weakly cycle at about 1300hrs.
 It looked like getting off at the right time and getting a climb was the only chance - soaring was either scratching or going down as some proved.
 Chris doesn't hang about and gave it a good shot, eventually getting into a weak climb - I followed but missed it and ended up way below the top and preparing for a landing.
 Lady Luck turned up at the right time and got me back level with the top so I drifted towards where Chris was climbing about 800' above.
 This time the climb was there and was pretty strong and soon we were both up at about 4500' and deciding on a triangle.